LinkzGit/TestPlaylist/README.md

 # verifies the right npm version is in the environment
 npm -v # should print `10.8.2`

-2. Install dependencies: "npm install", "npx playwright install"
+2. Install dependencies: "npx playwright install"
 3. Then, run the command: "npm run test"